C.J. Cron Player Props: Rockies vs. Phillies

 C.J.
 Cron At The Plate

-- Cron is batting .242 with two doubles, four home runs and three walks.
+- Cron is hitting .258 with two doubles, five home runs and three walks.

-- In 62.5% of his 16 games this season, Cron has picked up at least one hit.
-He's also had three multi-hit games.
+- Among the qualifying hitters in MLB action, his batting average ranks 98th, his on-base percentage ranks 146th, and he is 34th in the league in slugging.

-- Cron has driven in a run in three games this year (18.8%), including two games with multiple runs batted in.
+- In four games this year (23.5%), Cron has picked up an RBI, and in three of those games (17.6%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In six games this season (37.5%), he has scored, including multiple runs twice.
+- In 41.2% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (17.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.